Clark Creek Natural Area

 the area's small size and the highly erodible nature of the loess soil,

 only foot traffic is permitted.

 Day use permits are required; available on site; nominal fee

-west on Highway 24/48 to Woodville.
-Continue through Woodville on Highway
+Proceed west on Highway 24/48 to Woodville.
+Continue through

-the extreme topographic conditions surrounding Clark creek and pond,
+only --> note the extreme topographic conditions surrounding Clark

 Current Weather & 10 Day Forecast: